 Okay.
 Rosehip oil benefits for skin.
-There is a lot!!
+There are a lot!

-I’ve spent so so SO much time researching whether or not using rosehip oil (as an active ingredient) in skincare is really worth the investment and effort.
+I’ve spent a TON of time researching whether or not (as an active ingredient) rosehip seed oil in skincare routine is really worth the investment and effort.
 Spoiler: it is.

 ***By the way there is not ONE sponsored product in this post.
 I think it is such an important oil to learn about and has the potential to really help a lot of people!